Escaping Local Optima in the Waddington Landscape: A Two-Stage TRPO-PPO Approach for Single-Cell Perturbation Analysis: Introduction

-Policy optimization in deep reinforcement learning ranges from first-order, minibatch algorithms such as Proximal Policy Optimization to curvature-aware trust-region methods such as Trust Region Policy Optimization (TRPO) \cite{moskovitz2019fop}.
-PPO stabilizes policy updates using a clipped (or penalized) surrogate and multiple minibatch passes, giving strong empirical performance with simple implementation, but the proximal behaviour is heuristic.
+Proximal Policy Optimization in deep reinforcement learning is a first-order optimization algorithm, while Trust Region Policy Optimization (TRPO) \cite{moskovitz2019fop} is second order optimization algorithm.
+PPO stabilizes policy updates using a clipped (or penalized) surrogate and multiple minibatch passes, giving strong empirical performance with simple implementation, but the proximal behaviour is heuristic, hence it is susceptible to poor generalization performance.
 TRPO instead enforces an average-KL trust region and computes a natural-gradient step via Fisher-vector products and a conjugate gradient solver, producing principled curvature correction at increased per-update cost.
 The trust-region updates ensure stable yet effective movement across curvature-sensitive regions of the landscape, entropy regularization promotes diversity and exploration of alternative cell fates, and exploration-driven updates simulate stochastic fluctuations or biological noise that can trigger fate transitions.
-Together, these mechanisms form a reinforcement learning–inspired model of cell reprogramming, where policy optimization corresponds to navigating and reshaping the epigenetic landscape to reach new, biologically meaningful attractor states.
+However, TRPO can be computationally expensive and difficult to scale to large problems due to its second-order nature.
+By combining the two techniques in a two-stage fashion, TRPO can provide a warm start to guide PPO in subsequent updates, navigating and reshaping the epigenetic landscape to reach new, biologically meaningful attractor states.

-Previous work has sought to combine the advantages of both approaches.
+The following existing work has sought to combine the advantages of both approaches.
 Wang \textit{et al.} propose Trust Region–Guided PPO (TRGPPO), which adapts PPO's clipping range using KL-based trust-region analysis to tighten guarantees while preserving the PPO workflow \cite{wang2019trgppo}.
 Lascu \textit{et al.} provide a Fisher-Rao geometric reinterpretation of PPO (FR-PPO), deriving geometry-aware surrogates that align PPO updates with Fisher/KL structure; FR-PPO is primarily a theoretical reformulation rather than an explicit natural-gradient solver \cite{lascu2025frppo}.
 Other lines of work explore first-order preconditioning to cheaply approximate curvature \cite{moskovitz2019fop}, or alter the PPO surrogate to induce greater conservatism (e.g., COPG) \cite{markowitz2023copg}.
+These works either approximate the curvature or modify the surrogate function, which can lead to a local optimum solution navigating the Waddington landscape.